kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 Flipped classification is explained in more detail in _The fast track_ section of Type Parameterization chapter in [Programming In Scala](http://www.artima.com/pins1ed/type-parameterization.html).

-## Use-site and declaration-site variance ##
+## Use-site and declaration-site variance

-So far this post has shown declaration-site variance because variance was defined by its creator during the declaration of the type like below:
+So far this post has shown declaration-site variance because variance was defined during the declaration of the type with a + prefix for covariant type parameter and a - prefix for contravariant type parameter.

+There is also use-site variance where variance is defined by the user of the type.
+It is best explained with an example. `VendingMachine` below is invariant in its type parameter `A`.

 {% highlight scala %}
-class VendingMachine[+A]
-{% endhighlight %}

-There is also use-site variance in which variance is defined by the user of the type.
-Let's examine how.
-First of all, look at `VendingMachine` below which is invariant in its type parameter `A`.

-{% highlight scala %}
 class VendingMachine[A]
 {% endhighlight %}

-If the user of the `VendingMachine` would like to use covariant subtyping then he would have to define covariance himself like in the code below.
+If the user of the `VendingMachine` would like to use covariant subtyping then he would have to define covariance himself using upper bound.

 {% highlight scala %}
 def install(softDrinkVM: VendingMachine[_ <: SoftDrink]): Unit = {